 In our experience: yes and no. More specifically, the question of SEO vs PPC is not which is superior but which is appropriate.

 How They Stack Up

-At first glance PPC seems like the clear winner, with carefully crafted eye-catching taglines and professionally researched keyword placement, but there’s a wrench in that system.
-Many internet users are so averse to being actively targeted with marketing that they develop “banner blindness”, the habit of tuning out side bar, header, and footer ad content in search results altogether.
+At first glance, PPC seems like the clear winner, with carefully crafted eye-catching taglines and professionally researched keyword placement, but there’s a wrench in that system.
+Many internet users are so averse to being actively targeted with marketing that they develop “banner blindness”, the habit of tuning out the sidebar, header, and footer ad content in search results altogether.

 Organic SEO is not subject to this phenomenon as it places your site within natural search result rankings, with the tradeoff being that rankings beyond the first few pages of Google are more or less ineffective.
 The main attraction of SEO is that once you get your site organically ranking high in the returned searches, this is the strongest and most enduring endorsement of its credibility.
 In fact, last year 85% of clicks resulting from a search were on the organic links rather than the paid ads, and 86% of web searchers currently report that they trust organic SEO listings more.